 - reviewing and recommending to the Board:

-In addition, the Nomination Committee has the function of assessing:
+In addition, the Nominating Committee has the function of assessing:

 - the transparency of procedures for proposing new nominees to the Board and Committees of the Board;